hashgraph/hedera-local-node/docs/custom-sub-system-builds.md

 {"key": "MIRROR_NODE_EXPLORER_IMAGE_TAG", "value": "local"}
 ```

 Please review the steps below on how to build each image.
-When they are created and `local.json` is populate accordingly, you can proceed with running The Hedera Local Node as usual.
+When they are created and `local.json` is populated accordingly, you can proceed with running The Hedera Local Node as usual.

 ## Building Custom images
-### Build Consensus/Network node
+### Build Consensus/Network node image

   - For building consensus/network image clone `hedera-services` repo:
     ```